Greater San Antonio Healthcare Diversity Summit

 Title Sponsor - $5,000

-• Designated as a title (co-title) sponsor for the Healthcare Diversity Summit; this designation will be on all ads for the event as well as in the event agenda.
+• Designated as a title sponsor for the Healthcare Diversity Summit; this designation will be on all ads for the event as well as in the event agenda.

 • An opportunity to have a representative from your organization speak at the event (5 minutes)